Jmg047/RandOdes/README.md

-This project displays a quote with the author's name sourced from Quotes-Api by Jacinto Wong.
+This project displays a quote with the author's name sourced from Quotes-Api by @Jacintodesign on GitHub.

 The background is from Hero Pattern's
 Website.